Freiling87/CCU/CCU/Scratchpad.md

 		You should remove this from the Player Relationship algo, since it would interfere with this behavior opaquely Relationship.SecretHate
 		Note that it's on Relationship (singular), meaning you'll have to find the particular rel
+###			C	Hide & Ambush
+Always attacks player when near
+###			C	Hide & Wait
+Hides in bush but does default.
+Will ambush only if hostile.
 ###			C	Arsonist
 Arsonist behavior
 ###			C	Bio-Terrorist